Trump offers fans a slice of pizza - after taking a massive bite out of it

 Donald Trump claims he ‘likes’ Ice Spice just seconds after hearing about her

-Donald Trump offered supporters a bite of his left-over pizza as he visited a Florida restaurant after giving a speech.
+Donald Trump offered supporters a bite of his partially-eaten pizza as he visited a Florida restaurant after giving a speech.

 Video from the former president’s trip to Downtown House of Pizza in Fort Myers on Friday night showed him biting a slice before asking, “Does anybody want a piece that I’ve eaten?”